Growing Mushrooms: Getting Started

 Oyster Mushrooms

-Oyster mushrooms can grow on a variety of wastes, including spent coffee grounds, recycled paper, cardboard, even cotton clothing.
+Oyster mushrooms can grow on a variety of wastes, including spent coffee grounds, recycled paper, cardboard, and even cotton clothing.

 You will need SAWDUST SPAWN for oyster mushrooms on bulk media.
 The easiest way to start is by collecting spent coffee grounds (daily in your kitchen or ask a local coffee shop to save them).
 Make sure they are fresh and collected daily using your own container, coffee grounds can get colonized by a competitor green mold easy.

 Container – Use a gallon screw top container or a 5 gallon bucket with a lid.
 Add your coffee and filter daily for personal use, sprinkling sawdust spawn into the container sparingly, like you are salting it.
-If you have a large amount from a coffee shop dump the coffee into a large clean tub and mix 2 cups of sauwdust spawn for every 5 gallons of coffee waste into the media.
-After mixing dump the coffee back into the bucket to colonize.
+If you have a large amount from a coffee shop dump the coffee into a large clean tub and mix 2 cups of sawdust spawn for every 5 gallons of coffee waste into the media.
+After mixing, dump the coffee back into the bucket to colonize.
 Fill bucket but leave about 2” of space or so for the developing baby mushrooms.